jsmoriss/jsm-force-ssl/readme.txt

 **Significantly different than other plugins of this type** (*in the best way*):

-Other plugins use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search and replace URLs within the webpage document.
-Using PHP's output filter is error prone and much slower than hooking native WordPress filters in combination with permanent 301 redirects ([which are considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).
+Other plugins of this type use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search and replace URLs within the webpage document - using PHP's output filter is error prone and much slower than hooking native WordPress filters with permanent 301 redirects ([which are considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).

 **Checks for and honors proxy / load-balancing variables:**